 (Revised at VASH Board Meeting, August 27, 2013)

-While Hawai‘i still remains among one of the safest tourist destinations in the world, and our police and prosecutors do a fantastic job within the scope of available resources, we unfortunately will never prevent all crime against visitors.
+While Hawai‘i still remains among one of the safest tourist destinations in the world, and our police and prosecutors do a fantastic job within the scope of available resources, we, unfortunately, will never prevent all crimes against visitors.
 We must therefore ensure that each and every traumatized visitor receives timely assistance and experiences the true aloha spirit of our people.

-The Visitor Aloha Society of Hawai’i is a private, 501(c)(3) Non-Profit, Volunteer organization that is dedicated to sharing the Aloha Spirit with Visitors.
-Its funding comes from the Hawai’i Tourism Authority.
+The Visitor Aloha Society of Hawai’i is a private, 501(c)(3) nonprofit volunteer organization that is dedicated to sharing the Aloha Spirit with visitors.
+The majority of its funding comes from the Hawai’i Tourism Authority.